vendasta/marketplace-documentation/docs/Guides/oauth2.md

 |||
 |-|-|
 | **Entry URL**  | The url that acts as the entry point for the product.
 This could be redirected to from various dashboards or emails.
 Prior to redirect the account_id is injected into the placeholder on the url, and should be appended as an additional url parameter on the Authorization URL to trigger the start of the session transfer.
 | **Logout URL** | A [webhook](https://developers.vendasta.com/vendor/ZG9jOjIxNzM0NjA3-overview#logout-webhook) for back channel logout of service provider session.
-As a user could have multiple open sessions across browsers and devices, it is recommended that you utilize the provided `session_id` rather than the `user_id` unless you intend to log them out of all active sessions.
+As a user could have multiple open sessions across browsers and devices it is recommended that you utilize the provided `session_id` rather than the `user_id` unless you intend to log them out of all active sessions.

 ### Client Library or Service Configuration